 - Verify the sustainability of the application at the sudden huge load

 - Identify the deviation in the response time during spike load

 - Check the failure percentage of the transactions

 - Identify the type of error like 500, 504 etc.

 - Note the recovery time of the application in case the application is down during a spike

 - Check whether the resources (CPU, Memory and Disk) do not breach the defined performance limit even during the spike period

 The spike test is an optional test in the performance testing world.
 Spike test scenario is rare in the production environment but unavoidable.
 If any huge spike identifies in the production then it must require an investigation.
 During the investigation, the same scenario simulates in the performance test environment and identifies the root cause.

 To handle the same situation in the future, a spike test performs in the test environment and tune the application in case of any issue occurs.

-In the result, application response time during the spike period is an important metric.
-Also, performance tester must give the attention to the break (failure) point of the application (if any) along with the type of errors and application recovery period.
-The type of errors provides an idea of whether the application is fully down or some of the weak functionalities are impacted due to sudden the spike and what is the reason for failure?
+In the performance test result, application response time during the spike period is an important metric.
+Also, the performance tester must give attention to the break (failure) point of the application (if any) along with the type of errors and application recovery period.
+The type of errors provides an idea of whether the application is fully down or some of the weak functionalities are impacted due to sudden spikes and what is the reason for failure.
 The root cause analysis helps to identify the exact issue.